Home » ⇾ Six essential spring flowering garden tips

 • Weigela

-4. Shrubs that bloom in the summer (July, August, and September) are safe to prune now, as they set flower buds in the spring and summer.
+4. Shrubs that bloom in the summer (July, August, and September) are safe to prune in the spring, as they set flower buds in the early spring and summer.
 Here’s a short list of summer-blooming shrubs.

 • Hydrangea